carlosvegagc/HyCervix/README.md

 ```

 2. Open MATLAB and add the `src/` directory to the MATLAB path.

+3. Decompress the dataset.
+When downloading the dataset from Zenodo each patient information is compressed into a ZIP file.
+The decompressDataset.m scripts simplifies this action by decompross

 3. Edit `main.m` and set the dataset path: